00labs/huma-monorepo/0_doc/2.0-docs/ecosystem-resources/technical-docs/huma-institutional.md

 # Huma Institutional

 ## Autotasks
-The Huma protocol employs OpenZepplin’s Autotasks to perform certain routine processes.
+The Huma protocol employs OpenZepplin's Autotasks to perform certain routine processes.
 There are four types of Autotasks, with each of them supporting a different aspect of the pool operation:

 ### AutoPay Autotask
 - Fetch all credits with a due date in the next 2 days and the credit state is in `GoodStanding` or `Delayed`.